LGro/coagulate/README.md

 This [Flutter](flutter.dev) based implementation is derived from [VeilidChat](https://gitlab.com/veilid/veilidchat/).
 Accordingly, the Copyright to all code files belongs to the Veilid developers unless explicitly stated otherwise.
-Also, you might still find left over things called "veilidchat" that should be called "coagulate".
-If you find any, feel free to open a small pull request 😊

 ## Development Setup